Gcf Of 24 And 42

 The greatest common factor (GCF) of two or more numbers is the largest number that divides each of them without leaving a remainder.
 In simpler terms, it's the biggest number that is a factor of both numbers.
 Understanding GCF is crucial for simplifying fractions, solving algebraic equations, and tackling more advanced mathematical problems.

-Now, let's delve into finding the GCF of 24 and 42 using several different methods.
+Now, let's look at finding the GCF of 24 and 42 using several different methods.

 Method 1: Listing Factors